Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Helsinki, Finland.

 If the U.S. Embassy requested additional information during the interview, you must submit those documents at a Post office.
 This web page explains how to submit your documents for delivery to the U.S. Embassy.

-If you are unable to attend your appointment, please email HelsinkiIV@state.gov.
-There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
 For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
 DV applicants should be aware that visas are numerically limited and must be issued by September 30 of the program year.
 There is no guarantee that a visa will still be available on the date of your rescheduled interview.
-Please carefully consult the Visa Bulletin before you decide to reschedule your interview.
+Please carefully consult the Visa Bulletin before you request to reschedule your visa interview.

 Please note: You need to register your original NVC/KCC appointment online before you can reschedule it.
 Rescheduling is only possible on a date after your assigned appointment.